danmbrown/city-of-whispers/Moves.md

 - It will lead back to you.
 Ask the Magistrate who else might be interested.
 - It’ll be ready when they say it’s ready.
 Ask the Magistrate when it will be ready.
 - You need to provide collateral or materials.
 Ask the Magistrate what else they need.
+- You had to tap into your faction's network.
+Ask the Magistrate how this affects your standing.
 - You owe someone a favor.
-Ask the Magistrate who.
+Ask the Magistrate what they expect in return.

 ### Observe Someone (Network)
 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
 If you have a Tie with them, you may roll with advantage.